avhou/rmai/proposal/proposal.md

 author:
 - Alexander Van Hecke (852631385)
 - Frederik Lefever (???)
 abstract: "Vehicle detection is an important aspect of traffic monitoring and surveillance.
 In this study we investigate whether the use of image augmentation can increase the detection of vehicles in adverse weather conditions.
 The study will train two YOLOv8 models, one using augmented images and another using non augmented images.
-The hypothesis that there is no difference in vehicle detection in adverse weather effects between the different models will be tested by comparing the mAP, recall and precision of the models when validating against an adverse weather effects validation dataset"
+The hypothesis that there is no difference in vehicle detection in adverse weather effects between the different models will be tested by comparing the mAP at 0.50 IoU, recall and precision of the models when validating against an adverse weather effects validation dataset"
 institute: "Open University of The Netherlands"
 date: \today
 ---